 A house fire turns life upside down in minutes.
-The smoke clears, the sirens fade—and suddenly you’re left with a hundred decisions you’ve never made before.
-This guide gives you a calm, human way through the first two weeks: what to do first, how to protect your health and your claim, and how to choose the right experts without getting “sold.”
+The smoke clears, the sirens fade — and suddenly you are left with decisions you have never had to make before.
+This guide walks you through professional fire damage restoration step by step: what to do in the first hour, how to protect your health and your insurance claim, and how to choose a certified fire damage restoration service that handles everything from smoke and soot removal to full structural rebuild.
+With the right plan and the right fire restoration contractor, recovery is not only possible — it follows a clear, manageable sequence.

 Don’t go back inside until firefighters say the structure is safe.
 Even small, smoldering “hot spots” can reignite and compromised wiring or flooring isn’t always visible.
 Once you’re cleared, record a slow, room-by-room video before anything moves.
 Ask for the incident or fire report number; your insurer will want it.
 Nationally, there were about 332,000 home structure fires in 2023, causing 2,890 civilian deaths and 10,190 injuries—sobering context for why methodical, documented action matters.